-The CBF’s grant processes are based on peer group assessment of grant applications by volunteers with relevant community broadcasting experience (Grant Assessor Team) who, as Assessor Team members, or as members of CBF Grants Advisory Committees provide recommendations on funding allocation and funding policy to the CBF Board.
-CBF volunteers are appointed by the CBF Board through a published nomination process.
+The CBF’s grant processes are based on peer group assessment of grant applications by volunteers with relevant community broadcasting experience (Grant Assessor Team) and members of CBF Grants Advisory Committees who provide recommendations on funding allocations and policy development to the CBF Board.
+CBF volunteers are appointed by the CBF Board through a public nomination process.

 The CBF operates with limited funds sourced mainly from the Australian Government.
 Funding is allocated within funding parameters and conditions established by its funding providers and according to the priorities and processes published in the CBF’s grant guidelines.

 Scope of Policy

 The CBF’s complaints process is not an appeals process against funding decisions that have been arrived at through proper process.
 A grant decision will only be reviewed through this Complaints Policy if it is determined that proper process has not been followed.

 If you wish to provide feedback to the CBF rather than make a complaint, please contact us.